tushushu/tushushu/README.md

 ### Hi there 👋
 I'm a data scientist.

-- 🔭 I’m currently working on [ulist](https://github.com/tushushu/ulist), which is an ultra fast list/array Python library.
+- 🔭 I’m currently working on [mycat](https://github.com/tushushu/mycat), which is a fast and elegant DataFrame library in Python.
 - 🌱 I’m currently learning Rust.
 - 👯 I’m a contributor of [pandas](https://github.com/pandas-dev/pandas)
 - 📫 How to reach me: [twitter](https://twitter.com/tushushu1)